Case study / HeliosX / AI product architecture

 Leo was the shared MedExpress design and product assistant created for the HeliosX team.
 It packaged the knowledge base into a generated Claude Project bundle with identity, answer contract, source hierarchy, task routing, sample prompts, maintenance rules, and version history.

 I designed Leo around the questions a designer or PM actually asks: what does the brand allow, what evidence supports this claim, how should this flow handle a clinical gate, which page anatomy should I reuse, and where is the source confidence weak?
-That made the assistant a product surface for design operations, not a novelty chat window.
+That made the assistant a working tool for design operations, not a novelty chat window.

 The most important interaction pattern was source confidence.
 Leo had to distinguish curated synthesis from analytics-backed findings, code-backed behaviour, operational policy, and unsupported gaps.
 If the source was missing, the correct answer was to say so and route the user back to the missing evidence.